-We evaluate our contextually enhanced transformers across three forecasting tasks from two case studies utilizing multivariate time-series datasets, both with and without future contextual information.
-Specifically, the \textit{Railway} and \textit{Railway-agg} datasets include extensive \textit{future contextual information} (FCI) derived from scheduling and operational planning.
-In contrast, we also assess performance using two long-range time-series forecasting benchmarks, ETTh1 and ETTh2, which do not contain FCI.
-Moreover, to demonstrate the flexibility and architecture-independence of our contextually enhanced transformer approach, detailed in Section \ref{sec:efficient_integration_of_expected_future}, we apply it across three distinct encoder-decoder transformer archtectures: the contextually enhanced Crossformer (CF), the time-series transformer with Informer embedding (TST); and the enhanced Spacetimeformer (STF).
+We evaluate our contextually enhanced transformers across three forecasting tasks from two case studies utilizing multivariate time-series datasets enriched with future contextual information.
+Specifically, the \textit{Railway} and \textit{Railway-agg} datasets include extensive \textit{Future Contextual Information} (FCI) from scheduling and operational planning, while the \textit{Building Energy} dataset includes occupancy data sourced from planning or IOT sensor forecasts.
+To demonstrate the flexibility and architecture-independence of our contextually enhanced transformer approach, detailed in Section \ref{sec:efficient_integration_of_expected_future}, we apply it to three distinct encoder-decoder transformer architectures: the Contextually Enhanced Crossformer (CE-CF), the Contextually Enhanced Time-Series Transformer with Informer embedding (CE-TST); and the Contextually Enhanced Spacetimeformer (CE-STF).
 For each transformer architecture, we compare our contextually enhanced variants against their standard, unaltered variants to establish baseline performance.
 Additionally, we evaluate the efficacy of recent state-of-the-art (SOTA) multi-step linear models, DLinear, and its extension TiDE.
 We also include traditional machine learning models as additional baselines to enhance our evaluation.
-These models include BiLSTM, a conventional linear regression method (EUB), K-Nearest Neighbor (KNN) Regression and the gradient-boosting framework CatBoost.
+These models include BiLSTM, Multilayer Perceptron (MLP) a conventional linear regression method (EUB), K-Nearest Neighbor (KNN) Regression and the gradient-boosting framework CatBoost.
 Further, we evaluate traditional time series models, namely the weekly seasonal naive method and AutoSARIMAX.
 Incorporating these models offers a wide range of comparative insights, enabling a more thorough evaluation of our methodology.
 Additionally, we explore the inverted Transformer (iTransformer) strategy on the STF, as proposed in \cite{liuITransformerInvertedTransformers2023} and PatchTST.
 The models are referenced in Section \ref{sec:baseline_methods}.